Lahma712/Image-PDF-Tools/README.md

 # Image-PDF-Tools

-<b> Image-Bleacher</b>
+<b> Image-Bleaching-Tool</b>

   This program is very useful for improving the quality of scanned documents.
-Often, one notices when documents are scanned as the color of the paper is not completely white ( not (255,255,255) ).
-This program takes an image as an input and changes every pixel thats nearly white to a complete white (255,255,255) while preserving colors.
-This get's rid of the "scanned look" and makes the document appear much cleaner.
+Often, one notices when documents have been scanned as the color of the paper is not completely white ( not (255,255,255) in RGB ).
+This program takes an image as an input and changes every pixel thats "nearly white" to a complete white ( (255,255,255) in RGB ) while preserving colors.
+This get's rid of the "scanned look/feel" and makes the document appear much cleaner in comparison.

 <b> PDF-Image-Insertion-Tool </b>